9.3.2026

 Then remove the screws from the bottom side of the piano, it’s the second row of screws.

-After those steps, you can move the keyboard toward yourself.
+After those steps, you can push the keyboard away from yourself.
 This will make the space needed to take out the keys that are above the PCB and the membranes.

 If you wish to inspect the contacts, gently remove the membrane from the start.